Progress your product development ideas through access tocutting-edge science and technology equipment and knowledge.

 Our experienced Partnerships and Business Engagement Team will work with you to understand your challenge and identify the right facilities needed to progress your innovation.

 We can offer short pieces of consultancy work (15 hours) up to longer-term (several months) and may result in various outcomes, from the production of detailed reports identifying potential technology applications within existing SME processes, to diagnosis of needs and co-development of working prototypes using facilities at Lancaster’s Quantum Technology Centre (QTC) (or C-TAP) and testing in the field.

-Our dedicated Technology Access Consultants and Graduate Engineers will work with you to diagnose requirements and prescribe technological solutions drawing upon a comprehensive suite of equipment and facilities.
+Our dedicated Project Scientists and Engineers will work with you to diagnose requirements and prescribe technological solutions drawing upon a comprehensive suite of equipment and facilities.
 Engagement across project teams at the two universities will maximise the breadth of support available to you.
 Technical staff will be supported by academic expertise, undergraduate talent and research teams.

 If you have any question or want to speak to one of our team, please email email@example.com or call:

 James Livsey+44 (0)1524 510332 to find out more about digital product development